MicrosoftDocs/architecture-center/docs/guide/data/fabric-deployment-patterns-content.md

 This article defines scenarios to describe how each of the deployment patterns can address various business requirements.

 - **Scenario 1** - For organizations that want to have faster (or lower) time to market with teams that can cross-collaborate with lower restrictions on data usage.
 In this scenario, organizations can benefit with a _monolithic_ deployment pattern where there's a single workspace to manage and operate.
 See [deployment pattern 1 (Monolithic deployment)](#pattern-1-monolithic-deployment).
 - **Scenario 2** - For organizations that want to provide isolated environments for teams to work on, with a central team responsible for providing and managing infrastructure.
 This scenario also suits organizations that want to implement data mesh.
-In this scenario, organizations can implement _multiple workspaces_ that are backed by a shared capacity or separate capacities.
+In this scenario, organizations can implement _multiple workspaces_ that make use of a shared capacity or separate capacities.
 See [deployment pattern 2 (Multiple workspaces backed by a single Fabric capacity)](#pattern-2-multiple-workspaces-backed-by-a-single-fabric-capacity) and [deployment pattern 3 (Multiple workspaces backed by separate capacities)](#pattern-3-multiple-workspaces-backed-by-separate-capacities).
 - **Scenario 3** - For organizations that want to have an entirely decentralized model that provides business units or teams with the freedom to control and manage their data platforms.
 In this scenario, organizations can choose to adopt a model where they use _separate workspaces_, each with dedicated capacity or possibly multiple Fabric tenants.
 See [deployment pattern 3 (Multiple workspaces backed by separate capacities)](#pattern-3-multiple-workspaces-backed-by-separate-capacities) and [deployment pattern 4 (Multiple Fabric tenants)](#pattern-4-multiple-fabric-tenants).
 - **Scenario 4** - Some organizations might choose a hybrid approach where they combine multiple patterns to achieve their requirements.
 For instance, an organization might set up a single workspace for specific business units (monolithic) while using separate, dedicated workspaces along with separate capacities for other business units.